All Episodes

 Holder has done far more.

-He has been done more egregious things here than Gonzalez did.
+He's been done more egregious things here than Gonzalez did.

-So Obama could be talking about Holder here in this soundbite.
+So, Obama could be talking about Holder here in this soundbite.

-You think Eric Holder tells Obama what he can't do?
+Do you think Eric Holder tells Obama what he can't do?

 Nobody tells Obama what he can't do.